Santa Clara de Asís - Brief History

 Brief History of La Purísima Concepción

-Mission La Purísima was founded December 8, 1787, at the site of the present town of Lompoc.
-In 25 years the mission was extremely prosperous, with herds of livestock numbering in the thousands.
-Then came the great earthquake of 1812, …
+Mission La Purísima was founded on December 8, 1787, at the site of the present town of Lompoc.
+After 25 years, the mission became extremely prosperous, with herds of livestock numbering in the thousands.
+Then came the great earthquake of …

 Full Article